Why I Like The Choose Glutamine & Ultimate Guide 2023

 Scientists believe that oxidative stress is a cause of many diseases, including cancer, ADHD (attention deficit/hyperactivity disorder), autism, Parkinson’s, Alzheimer’s, chronic fatigue syndrome, as well as depression and anxiety.
 Glutathione is a strong antioxidant that serves as the mitochondria’s foremost defense mechanism against oxidative stress damage, but without enought L- Glutamine, your body doesn’t always produce enough Glutathione for sure.

-Note: Taking L-Glutamine while fasting disturbs the Autophagy process via activating mTOR signaling as well as Insulin.
+Note: L-Glutamine while fasting, disturbs the Autophagy process via activating mTOR signaling and Insulin.

 Time Restriction Eating, Or Intermittent Fasting